titilda/appunti/Distributed System/index.md

 - Partition Tolerance (P): The system continues to operate despite network partitions that split the system into isolated groups.

 If there is a partition (P) the system cannot have perfect C and A.

+### Replicated State Machines

+The **Replicated State Machine** approach is a primary method for achieving _fault tolerance_ in distributed systems.
+It structures the system as a collection of identical, deterministic servers (nodes) that maintain the same internal state.

+The key idea is that if all nodes start in the same initial state and execute the exact **same sequence** of operations in the exact **same order**, they will end up in the exact same final state.
+This makes the entire collection of nodes appear to the client as a single, highly available machine.

+The nodes can change the state machine iff all the replication agree on the state.

+Under the assumption of crash failures (no Byzantine behavior) and deterministic processes,it guarantee:

+- Safety (Consistency): All non-faulty nodes execute the same sequence of operations, guaranteeing linearizability (the outcome is equivalent to a serial execution on a single machine).
+- Liveness (Availability): The system remains operational as long as a majority of nodes are non-faulty and communicating.

+#### Raft

+**Raft** is a consensus algorithm designed to be easier to understand and implement than its predecessor, _Paxos_.

+Raft uses a **leader** that is responsible for:

+- Receives commands from the client;
+- Store the commands on its log, assigning an unique index;
+- Propagate _Append Entries_ ($<index, term>$) messages to all the followers to replicate the log;
+- Once the majority of followers acknowledge to have a consistent log, it commits the command and respond to the client;
+- Notify the followers of the commit.

+The leader periodically sends to all the nodes, requests from the client or keep alive messages.

+When a client send a command to a follower, it redirect the client to the leader.

+##### Leader Election

+Raft defines three states for a node: **Follower**, **Candidate**, and **Leader**.

+Raft divides time into numbered, sequential **Terms**.
+Each Term begins with an election, and if successful, one Leader serves for the rest of that Term.

+All the nodes start as **followers**.
+If a follower doesn't receive any message from the leader within a timeout, it becomes a **candidate**, increasing the **term** and starting an election.

+The candidate will send a message to all the nodes requesting votes.

+A node will vote for the first candidate, with an up-to-date log, that request the vote in a term, and it will reset its timeout.

+If a candidate receives votes from the majority of the nodes, it becomes the **leader** for that term.

+##### Consistency Check

+When the leader sends _Append Entries_ messages it includes the entry that precede the new one.
+The nodes must agree with the append entry, otherwise it rejects the request and the leader resend with the previous log, until a consistency is found than it will update its log.

+##### Raft Architecture

+The structure is typically to have the majority nearby to decrease the delay for the round trip time.
+There should be other nodes for disaster recovery but that are not necessary for the computation.

+To have a k-fault tolerant system, there should be at least $2k + 1$ nodes, while for byzantine failure there should be at least $3k + 1$ nodes.

+### Blockchain

+A **Blockchain** is a distributed, decentralized, and immutable ledger (log) that utilizes cryptographic primitives and a consensus mechanism (like Proof-of-Work) to achieve Byzantine Fault Tolerance (BFT) without knowing the number of nodes or trusting any single entity.

+To add a new block (commit a set of transactions), nodes (miners) must compete to solve a difficult, cryptographic puzzle (mining).

+The problem requires significant computational force to find a solution.
+The difficulty automatically adjusts to maintain a target commit frequency which is kept low to increase security.

+Once a solution is found, the miner broadcasts the new block to the network.
+Other nodes verify the block's validity (simple process) and add it to their local copy of the blockchain.

+The puzzle links the current transaction data with the cryptographic hash of the previous block, making the chain immutable and securing the history of the ledger.

+The longest valid chain is considered the authoritative version of the blockchain, ensuring consistency across the distributed network.